bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

     update-rc.d media_server_daemon defaults 99

 ### vsFTPd : FTP daemon
-FTP and SFTP are file transfer protocols which have waned in popularilty over the last few years.
+FTP and SFTP are file transfer protocols which have waned in popularity over the last few years.
 Most modern networks do no make use of these protocols and instead prefer SAMBA or scp for file transfer.